a-memme/snapchat_correlation_analysis/README.md

     - **Bangers 21-22 (see [data/in_bangers.csv](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/data/in_bangers.csv):** data pertaining to episodes individually designated as "bangers" based on pre-determined critera of stakeholders
     - **Bangers 2022 (see [data/bangers_2022.csv](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/data/bangers_2022.csv):** "" filter from Jan 2022-March2022

+### Glossary
+- **Channel**
+    - Referring to a specific Snapchat channel where episodes are released according to the Channel's aim/purpose
+- **Episode/Story**
+    - A single video (story) posted on a Snapchat channel that is divided into individual "snaps"
+- **Snap**
+    - A short video clip which makes up a part of an entire video episode/story
+- **Engagement metrics**
+    - Referring to the subscribers added, screenshots, and shares metrics
+    - Each metric represents a number attributed to a specific episode at a specific time (for example: number of shares on an episode)
+- **Viewership**
+    - Here, relating specifically to the metric "Unique Viewers"
+    - Unique viewers = the number of unique snapchat users who interacted with a given episode or story
+- **Unique Completers**
+    -  Number of unique Snapchat users who meet a certain retention threshold on a given episode or story.
+- **Unique Topsnap Views**
+    - Number of unique Snapchat users who interact with/view a given snap within an episode or story.

 ### Correlation Analysis
 *(See [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis) folder for more)*
 - Pearson/Spearman correlation values are computed and compared across different time frames/data samples to assess metric to viewership relations.